Preparing for the AP Computer Science A Exam

 Overall, the AP Computer Science A course is a great opportunity to learn the fundamentals of computer science and demonstrate proficiency to colleges.
 Passing the AP exam is a great way to earn some college credit, but more importantly it helps develop a lifelong technical skill that helps one think in new ways.

-At Juni Learning, we offer private online coding classes for kids, and many of our highly qualified instructors are pursuing a Computer Science major at UC Berkeley or other similar schools.
-To have your student assessed for placement into one of our courses, request a trial class with us.
+At Juni Learning, we offer private and group online coding classes for kids, and many of our highly qualified instructors are pursuing a Computer Science major at UC Berkeley or other similar schools.
+Get started with our Admissions Team today to see what class is best for your child.